Current state of play

 1st year at Edin Univ

 University beckoned and with little real idea of what I wanted to do (not assisted by the appallingly poor careers advice available) I made two mistakes.
 Firstly I chose to study Chemistry which was by then my favourite academic subject, and I chose to remain at home and go to Edinburgh University.
 It turned out not to be what I expected - even more of a sausage factory than I'd felt school was - I was soon so disillusioned with it that I lost all motivation and left after two years.
 Again the advice was poor, more concerned with hanging on to a faculty member rather than working out what I should be doing.
 Fact was that I felt far more comfortable with the Arts faculty students than the Science ones and I might well have been able to switch to an Arts degree if I'd thought about it earlier.
+With hindsight a History course woould have been perfect.

 However by that time I'd realised that I had a talent for sound and music and that took over my thoughts entirely.
 After leaving I went through a few temporary jobs then got my first job as a Sound Engineer.